Tanilogy/tani/README.md

 * `dialects` - text file under dialects/tribe/locality, which contain root word information for a particular dialect
 * `queries` - directory of `acf` files, ready to be pushed to the database

+## Important

+Do not start editing the dialect files, till the concepts are clearly identified and organized a logical taxonomy.
+Any change in the structure of the `concepts` directory will destructively affect the dialect files.

 ## Adding concepts

 **DO NOT ADD CONCEPT FILES MANUALLY!**